 Hummingbirds can consume up to five times their weight in nectar per day.
 Supplement flower nectar supply by hanging a hummingbird feeder.
 Make sure the base is red, but do not use dyed sugar water since dye can harm birds.

-Stephanie Romelczyk is the Horticulture Agent for North Carolina Cooperative Extension in Lee County.
-You may reach her at 919-775-5624 or [email protected]
+Stephanie Romelczyk is formerly a Horticulture Agent for North Carolina Cooperative Extension in Lee County.